Introduction

 SQL injection is ultimately a database attack that takes advantage of the flexible nature of SQL.
 Therefore, the most obvious place to look for a solution is in the database.

-More on these various database technologies and their differences later.
+More on these database technologies, their differences, pros, and cons later.

 Web Application Firewall (WAF)

-The difficulty in identifying SQL injection at the database level created a new product category — Web Application Firewalls (WAF).
+The difficulties in identifying SQL injection at the database level gave rise to a new product category: the Web Application Firewall (WAF).

-The idea is that it would be easier to detect the SQL injection attack when examining the application input rather than when looking at the SQL that was sent to the database.
+The idea was that it would be easier to detect the SQL injection attack when examining the application input rather than when looking at the SQL sent to the database.

-It’s a nice theory, but it only works on simple or specific examples.
-When looking to prevent all the different types of SQL injection attacks described in this paper the problem becomes insurmountable.
+It’s a nice theory, but it only works on specific examples.
+When looking at the full scope of SQL injection attacks described in this paper, the problem becomes insurmountable.
 More on that later.

 In-Application Firewall